Skip to Content

 Within the Vehicle: Long-term

-For long-term storage, do not lay the cylinder on its side.
-If the ride is short, it is good practice to leave them on their side.
-However, if you are leaving them in your car for a long time, the tanks should be kept in a vertical position.
 The reason for this is that if there is an unknown amount of water inside of the cylinder it will cause the least damage if stored upright.
 If it is on the side, the water would be spread to a larger area.
 Further, make sure that the tanks cannot be knocked over.

 Do not store in the heat.
 As summer comes along, the garage is most likely the worst place to store the cylinder.
-If the tank is exposed to excessive-high temperatures, it can cause the internal temperature to rise and burst.
-The same principle applies when storing in your car.
-Diving season is usually when it is warmer out, so make sure that you do not leave the tanks in there for too long during your trip.
+If the tank is exposed to excessive-high temperatures, it can cause the internal pressure to rise and burst.

 Finally, never store the cylinder empty.
 It should always have, at the very minimum, 200 PSI. if the tank has no pressure, it can allow all sorts of unwanted molecules in it.